java-2022-04/java-2022-04-EN2-java-webproject/Readme.md

   * make sure you are taking your breaks
   * have fun working together

+Create a web blog app that has the following features.

 ### User Stories:
 * As a user, I can read the blog posts in chronological order (newest first) to get an insight into the thoughts of the administrators.